SpaceBod/ProxViewer/README.md

 # ProxViewer
 A GUI that reads the JSON dump files created by Proxmark3 (an RFID read/write tool)
+Currently reads MiFare Classic 1K files